turnerlaurenn/Friday-Project-9/README.md

 ### 3. Add Your OpenAI API Key

-1. Rename the `.env.example` file to `.env`
+1. Rename `.env.example` to `.env`
-2. Open the `.env` file and paste your OpenAI API key:

-OPENAI_API_KEY=your_api_key_here

-You can get your API key from your OpenAI account dashboard: https://platform.openai.com/account/api-keys
+2. Get an OpenAI API key from https://platform.openai.com/account/api-keys
+3. Replace `your-api-key-here` with your actual key

 ---